jacobtomlinson/website/content/posts/2019/2019-08-25-why-your-profile-picture-is-important.md

 <img src="/images/1564412117661.png" width="50%" />

-I have no idea at a glance who has replied to this slack thread because they are using the default Slack profile pictures.
+I have no idea at a glance who has replied to this Slack thread because they are using the default Slack profile pictures.
 It's great that Slack provides unique profile pictures to everyone by default but they are not THAT unique, they all seem to blend together in my mind.
 Having a distinctive picture helps others identify you at a glance.

 ## Use a photo of yourself

 Choosing a picture from some pop culture reference can create a unique avatar which people can use to identify you, and it also communicates your interests.
 However it doesn't communicate who you are or what you look like.
-It's great that you love [xkcd](https://xkcd.com/) and I'm sure [cueball](https://www.explainxkcd.com/wiki/index.php/Cueball) sitting at a computer sums up how you view yourself but it doesn't help anyone's mental picture of you.
+It's great that you love [xkcd](https://xkcd.com/) and I'm sure [cueball](https://www.explainxkcd.com/wiki/index.php/Cueball) sitting at a computer sums up how you view yourself, but it doesn't help anyone's mental picture of you.

 <img src="/images/1564481273507.png" width="50%" />